Zerraa/tenacity-tera/content/en/menma-guide/bamarama-menma.md

 ![](https://i.imgur.com/3l8B7Rn.png)

-- The New Bamarama is available now on Menma's TERA.
+- The New Bamarama is available now on MT The Dream.
   -  Head over to the Freeholds North of Chebika to participate.

 - To begin, speak with one of the Bookies: Tayana, Teena, or Linu.